Transparent producer Faith Soloway teases musical: ‘I have to go for it’

 After Faith Soloway & Friends: Should Transparent Become A Musical? at New York City’s Joe’s Pub on Monday, Soloway told EW she is going to pursue the project.
 “I think people felt it,” shared Soloway, whose sister Jill created the series and serves as showrunner.
 “So, yeah.
 I have no choice now.
 I’ve decided.
 I feel like I have to go for it.”

 Her musical-comedy cabaret previewed what “you’ll hear on the big stage if/when award-winning series Transparent becomes a musical.”
 Following its debut on Amazon in 2014, the series garnered critical praise for its portrayal of a family whose patriarch, Mort Pfefferman (Jeffrey Tambor), comes out as transgender and transitions into Maura.
 Like the series itself, Soloway’s stage production test trial is unconventional.
 “It’s kind of audacious of a first time out to have a gig where you’re just trying musical numbers out,” she admitted.
-“Usually, there’s workshops and invited audiences.
+“Usually, there are workshops and invited audiences.
 But that’s the way I like to do it.
 I like shows.
 I like relating to an audience.”

 Transparent‘s cast is packed with theater vets, like Tambor and Judith Light, so one can’t help but wonder if those actors would reprise their roles in the stage adaptation.
 “Whoever wants to sing,” said Soloway, leaving the door open to the original cast of the Amazon series.
 “I would love that.”